-Due to the coronavirus outbreak, we are currently unable to offer comparison for Unemployment cover as some of our insurance providers are unable to provide cover.
-However, we are still able to offer comparison for Accident and Sickness cover.
+Due to the coronavirus outbreak, at the moment we’re unable to offer comparison for Unemployment cover, as currently all insurance providers are unable to offer policies.
+However, we’re still able to offer comparison for Accident and Sickness cover.
+To help answer any questions you might have, we’ve put together the latest information on coronavirus and income protection.

 What you need to know about income protection insurance